Update: An Introduction to Venezuelan Governmental Institutions and Primary Legal Sources

 In recent decades, the work of legislative commissions has played a crucial role vis-à-vis code modernization.
 Important legislation has thus become more responsive to social needs.
 The changes have been more significant in the areas of criminal law and procedure, as recent code amendments attest.

 Nowadays, the major codes comprising the basic legislation of Venezuela are the following:

-· Criminal Code or Penal Code (2000) - establishes criminal offenses punishable by law.
+· Criminal Code or Penal Code (2005 via D.F.L.) – establishes criminal offenses punishable by law.

-· Organic Code of Criminal Procedure (2001) - defines the procedures to be followed before the criminal courts.
+· Organic Code of Criminal Procedure (2012 via D.F.L.) - defines the procedures to be followed before the criminal courts.

-· Code of Civil Procedure (1986) - defines the procedures required to litigate before the civil courts.
+· Code of Civil Procedure (1986; a new Code of Civil Procedure is likely to be enacted in late 2015) – defines the procedures required to litigate before the civil courts.